 What the student unions do:

-Represent the interests of the students in university bodies and groups that has a relevance for education or the student situation
+Represent the interests of the students in university bodies and groups relevant for education or being a student.

-Help students who are experiencing difficulties in their education or their study environment
+Help students who experience difficulties in their studies or their study environment.

-Provide arenas where businesses and students can network to make the transition to working life easier
+Provide arenas where businesses and students can network to simplify the transition to working life.

-At Umeå University there are three different Student Unions:
+At Umeå University, there are three student unions:

 There are two different types of student associations:

-Associations that focuses on one or more programmes/courses.
+Associations that focus on one or more programmes/courses.
 These associations are a part of the student unions.
-For information about available associations - please contact your student union.
+For information about available associations, please contact your student union.

 The cost of being a member of a student association

-For some of the student associations you need a student union membership to participate and for some you may need a membership to the specific association.
-Membership to a student association costs around 100-300 SEK per year.
+For some of the student associations, you need to be a student union member to join and for others, you may need to be a member of the specific student association.
+Membership with a student association costs around SEK 100–300 per year.